Crypto-TII/claasp/docs/CONTRIBUTING.md

 # GitHub collaboration

-In order to collaborate with the project, you need to fill this [Google form](https://forms.gle/rYMKW76fCF15Lnxm6) to be added as a collaboratior in [CLAASP GitHub repository](https://github.com/Crypto-TII/claasp).
+In order to collaborate with the project, you need to fork this projects.

 ## Pull requests

 Pull requests are the way to contribute to the project.
-Only collaborators can create pull requests, so pull requests coming from forks will be rejected.
+Pull requests coming from forks will be reviewed and need to have all the checks pasding green.

 # Development environment